 All successful communicators know when it is time to speak.
 Just like comedy is all about timing punch lines, effective communication depends on what topic to introduce and when?
 If you watch closely, all respected speakers build an aura, play around the subject matter to arouse curiosity, and then propose a theme for discussion.
 This is where timing comes into play.

 As a speaker, you should pay attention to public speakers.
 Analyze how long they take to come to the point and when.
-This is crucial as it is what separates engrossing conversation from a moderate one.
+This is crucial as it is what separates an engrossing conversation from a moderate one.

 Know Your Audience